kyma-project/btp-manager/docs/user/README.md

 BTP Manager provisions, updates, and deprovisions SAP BTP Service Operator along with its resources, Service Instances, and Service Bindings.
 SAP BTP Service Operator manages SAP BTP services in your cluster.

-Read [BTP Manager operations](../contributor/02-01-operations.md) to learn more.
+Read [BTP Manager operations](../contributor/02-01-operations.md) and the [SAP BTP Service Operator](https://github.com/SAP/sap-btp-service-operator) documentation to learn more.

 ## Read more